troymessina/PhysicsArtOfModeling/_build/site/public/12SimpleHarmonicMoti-b7ec3cc70bf51965faf0f8ff110dc1cf.md

 ```
 We call $\omega$ the "angular frequency" of the spring-mass system.
 We have found that our guess for $x(t)$ satisfies the differential equation.

-:::{tip} Checkpoint
-:label: cp:simpleharmonicmotion:omega
+:::{tip} Checkpoint:label: cp:simpleharmonicmotion:omega
-What is the SI unit for angular frequency?
+What is the SI unit for angular frequency?}
 1.  ${\rm Hz}$
 2.  ${\rm rad/s}$
 3.  ${\rm N}^{1/2}{\rm m}^{-1/2}{\rm kg}^{-1/2}$